-Senate Bill 1 (SB 1) - This legislation stabilized state transportation funding after years of steep declines and unreliability, while indexing fuel taxes to maintain the revenue's purchasing power going forward.
-Most SB 1 funding goes toward maintenance and rehabilitation of existing assets.
-There are a few programs for new construction which are awarded on a competitive basis by the California Transportation Commission (CTC).
+Senate Bill 1 (SB 1) stabilized state transportation funding after years of steep declines and unreliability while indexing fuel taxes to maintain the revenue's purchasing power going forward.
+Most SB 1 funding goes toward the maintenance and rehabilitation of existing assets.
+There are a few programs under SB 1 for new construction that are awarded on a competitive basis by the California Transportation Commission (CTC).

-Senate Bill 125 (SB 125) - This legislation created the formula-based Transit and Intercity Rail Capital Program (TIRCP) and the Zero Emission Transit Capital Program (ZETCP).
-Under this legislation, RCTC was identified to receive a one-time allocation of about \$247 million for TIRCP and about \$40 million in ZETCP for various transit, rail, and grade separation improvements throughout the county.
+Senate Bill 125 (SB 125) created the formula-based Transit and Intercity Rail Capital Program (TIRCP) and the Zero Emission Transit Capital Program (ZETCP).
+Under this legislation, RCTC was identified to receive a one-time allocation of about \$247 million for TIRCP and about \$40 million in ZETCP for various county transit, rail, and grade separation improvements.

-Transportation Development Act (TDA) - TDA created two funding programs.
+Transportation Development Act (TDA) created two funding programs.
 Riverside County receives its portion of the 0.25% of the state sales tax reserved for the Local Transportation Fund (LTF).
-State Transit Assistance (STA) is a statewide sales tax on motor fuel that generates funds that are allocated to transit operators.
+State Transit Assistance (STA) is a statewide sales tax on motor fuel that generates funds that are allocated to transit operators and RCTC.

-State Transportation Improvement Program - Every two years, RCTC receives an equitable amount of state funding to place on priority projects approved by the CTC.
+State Transportation Improvement Program provides RCTC the opportunity every two years to receive an equitable amount of state funding to place on priority projects approved by the CTC.